antof27/rgb-based-pose-classification/README.md

 After cloning the repositories and installing the dependencies, the project structure should look like this:

-*   `Depth-Anything-V2`: Linked Depth Anything v2 repository.
-*   `yolov10`: Linked YOLOv10 repository.
-*   `src`: Contains the code for inference, training, and evaluation.
+├── src/                          # Contains code for inference, training, and evaluation
+|    ├── yolo_files/                # Files to be copied to yolov10/ directory
+|    ├── yolov10/
+|    ├── Depth-Anything-V2/
+│    ├── inference/                # Inference scripts
+│    ├── training_eval/            # Training and evaluation scripts
+│              └── cnn_weights/
+│
-*   `data`: Directory for input images for inference.
+├── data/                         # Directory for input images (inference) │    ├── csv_files/
-*   `requirements.txt`: Lists Python dependencies.
+│    ├── input_inference_images/
+│    └── output_inference_images/
+└── requirements.txt              # Python dependencies

 ## How to Use